-Cooperation among Members of Audit & Supervisory Board, Independent Auditors and Internal Audit Divisions
+Cooperation among Members of the Audit & Supervisory Board, Accounting Auditors and Internal Audit Divisions

-Members of Audit & Supervisory Board, the Operational Review and Business Assurance Division (the Company's internal audit division), and the independent auditor (Deloitte Touche Tohmatsu LLC) conduct audits individually and appropriately.
-They endeavor to enhance their cooperation for ensuring appropriate audits and exchange information and opinions as necessary, largely by sharing information on the results of their respective audits.
+Members of the Audit & Supervisory Board, the Internal Audit Division (the Company's internal audit division), and the accounting auditor (Deloitte Touche Tohmatsu LLC) conduct audits individually and appropriately.
+They endeavor to enhance cooperation for ensuring appropriate audits and exchange information and opinions as necessary, largely by sharing information on the results of their respective audits.